Lobbying for Good: Why we need to see a fresh approach for a resilient food future

 The Healthy Start Voucher was developed to help pregnant women and children <2y from very low incomes access funds restricted to the purchase of fruit, veg and milk.

-Our work to top up the Healthy Start Vouchers with an additional £2 weekly voucher, over 6 weeks, was shown by the University of Leeds, to help increase portions of fruit and veg by an average 13 more portions.
+Our work to top up the Healthy Start Vouchers with an additional £2 weekly voucher, over six weeks, was shown by the University of Leeds, to help increase portions of fruit and veg by an average 13 more portions.
 It is one example of the importance of helping vulnerable families to safeguard funds towards healthy diets.
 We therefore welcome efforts to improve this benefit, among other lifeline mechanisms such as free school meals and holiday activity funds.
 For example by:

 • Removing the red tape for applications by making this an opt out benefit as part of Universal Credit and